Skip to main content

 Region Configuration

 The region configuration for gateway-rs is a default.
-The on-chain asserted location of the gateway will override the definition in settings.toml.
-Updating the region in settings is optional as long as the Hotspot location is asserted..
+The on-chain asserted location of the Gateway will override the definition in settings.toml.
+Updating the region in settings is optional as long as the Data-Only Hotspot location is asserted..

 sudo tail -f /var/log/syslog | grep helium_gateway

-Use the following command to get the public key address and animal name of your Hotspot.
+Use the following command to get the public key address and animal name of your Data-Only Hotspot:

 ./helium_gateway -c ~/settings.toml key info